ngeiswei/rpi-navit-gps/README.md

 ## Acknowledgement

-This document is based on the following resources
+This document has been helped by the following resources

 https://ozzmaker.com/navigating-navit-raspberry-pi/
 https://www.waveshare.com/wiki/SIM7600X_4G_HAT_Guides_for_Pi